Key Studies

 Conclusion: Ijzendoorn and Kroonenberg concluded that secure attachments are the ‘norm’, implying they’re innate.

 Lab experiments (Ainsworth’s methodology) allow researchers to control extraneous variables and therefore establish a clear cause and effect relationship, increasing the internal validity.
-However, lab experiments suffer low ecological validity and mundane realism.
+However, lab experiments suffer from low ecological validity and mundane realism.

 Standardised methods (Ainsworth’s methodology) increase replicability as well as reliability.

 Meta-analyses are reliable and high in internal validity.
-However, there could be many confounding variables as the study may not have the same aims as the new one, lowering internal validity.
+However, there could be many confounding variables, as the study may not have the same aims as the new one, lowering internal validity.

-This study is considered ethnocentric, meaning it cannot be generalised due to the Strange Situation procedure being biased to individualistic cultures and only middle-class American mothers and infants were used.
+This study is considered ethnocentric, meaning it cannot be generalised due to the Strange Situation procedure being biased to individualistic cultures, and only middle-class American mothers and infants were used.

 Attachment: Bowlby’s 44 Thieves Study